Azure/terraform/provider/CONTRIBUTE.md

 # Contribute to Terraform AzureRM provider

 This document describe how you can get ready to contribute to the [AzureRM Terraform provider](https://github.com/terraform-providers/terraform-provider-azurerm).
-We also recommand that your read the [README](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/README.md) on the AzureRM Terraform Provider repository.
+We also recommend that you read the [README](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/README.md) on the AzureRM Terraform Provider repository.

 ## Setup your system